2007 Finnish campaign finance scandal

 The 2007 Finnish campaign finance scandal arose in the spring of 2008 due to campaign funding issues related to the 2007 elections for the Finnish Parliament held on 18 March 2007.
-The scandal involves mainly the campaign funding of National Coalition Party and Centre Party candidates.
-There were several related cases that were ongoing as of February 2012.
+The scandal involved mainly the campaign funding of the National Coalition Party and Centre Party candidates.
+Several related cases were ongoing as of February 2012.

 International

-According to Transparency International the lack of transparency in Finnish political financing is remarkable even on an international stage.
+According to Transparency International, the lack of transparency in Finnish political financing is remarkable even on an international stage.
 The organization compared the Finnish system to that of Belarus.
-According to GRECO in 2007, the possibility of corruption should be more comprehensively taken into account in the Finnish election funding system.
+According to GRECO, in 2007, the possibility of corruption should be more comprehensively taken into account in the Finnish election funding system.

 The 2007 elections

-Information with regards to funding was not made public during the election.
-The persons who were elected had to give make their finance reports public no later than May, 2007.
+Information regarding funding was not made public during the election.
+The persons who were elected had to make their finance reports public no later than May, 2007.

-Corporate funding of the elections stunned journalists in 2007, but after 7.5.2008 it was revealed that corporate funding of the elections was much larger than publicly reported figures claimed.
-This became a political scandal in 2008-2010.
+Corporate funding of the elections stunned journalists in 2007, but after May 7, 2008, it was revealed that corporate funding of the elections was much larger than publicly reported figures claimed.
+This became a political scandal in 2008–2010.
 Many additions were made to the public finance reports in May 2008, which was a year too late.
 This pertained to multiple Ministers in Government: Jyri Häkämies (kok), Ilkka Kanerva (kok), Jyrki Katainen (kok), Jan Vapaavuori (kok), Paula Lehtomäki (centre), Mauri Pekkarinen (centre), Anu Vehviläinen (centre), Liisa Hyssälä (centre) and Stefan Wallin (rkp).
-The lack of amendments to financial reports was not in itself evidence that the reports were in any way complete, there was no scrutiny and no penalties were ever issued.
+The lack of amendments to financial reports was not in itself evidence that the reports were in any way complete; there was no scrutiny and no penalties were ever issued.

 Law

-According to Markku Hirvonen (Ministry of State Finance) the main problem in election funding is the lack of scrutiny.
+According to Markku Hirvonen (Ministry of State Finance), the main problem in election funding is the lack of scrutiny.

 The Finnish parliament considered the law unnecessary in 2002.
-However, Finland was forced to change the criminal law by European Council in 2002, later than in many other countries.
+However, Finland was forced to change the criminal law by the European Council in 2002, later than in many other countries.
 The parliament made the law of election funds beneficial for itself.
 The new criminal law (2002) denied giving or taking bribery for/by the representatives of the parliament.
-The law was formulated in a way that it was in practice not possible to find any evidence of violations against the law according to professor Timo Viljanen, University of Turku, criminal law.
+The law was formulated in a way that it was in practice not possible to find any evidence of violations against the law, according to professor Timo Viljanen, University of Turku, criminal law.

 Since the parliamentarians did not perform according to the law, some individuals asked the Ministry of Justice to investigate the case.
-According to the Ministry of Justice all control is in the responsibility of media and they have no opportunity to punish any politician of any potential bribery cases and/or lack of information.
-In 2011 the funds have not been opened by all politicians. e.g. Mari Kiviniemi has said that most payments of total 65,991 € are under the obligation to give any public information.
+According to the Ministry of Justice, all control is the responsibility of the media and they have no opportunity to punish any politician of any potential bribery cases and/or lack of information.
+In 2011 the funds had not been opened by all politicians. e.g. Mari Kiviniemi has said that most payments of a total €65,991 are under the obligation to give any public information.
 This cannot be confirmed.